trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 [^1]: See the Zoo Guides of 1936, 1938, and 1940; see also Ludwig Heck.
 “Zootiere einst und jetzt”, January 1934, AZGB N 1/7.
 I am unaware of when exactly the photo booth at Berlin Zoo was opened.

 [^2]: Hildegard Zukowsky.
 “Löwenprinzchen”. _CHITuMW_ 1, no. 6 (1926): 132-134, quoted in: Nastasja Klothmann. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
 Bielefeld: transcript, 2015: 291.
-Direct quotes had been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity’s sake.

 [^3]: Each zoo dealt with the permission to take photos differently.
 While visitors in Leipzig, Halle, Berlin, and Vienna had to purchase a permit, visitors to other zoos could take photos free of charge.
 Cf. 40.
 Konferenz der Direktoren mitteleuropäischer Zoologischer Gärten in Breslau vom 23. bis 25.
 August 1928, AZGB V 1/10.